honzamach/ansible-role-cleanup/README.rst

 * `GitHub repository <https://github.com/honzamach/ansible-role-cleanup>`__
 * `Travis CI page <https://travis-ci.org/honzamach/ansible-role-cleanup>`__

-Purpose of this role is to enable the administrator to remove arbitrary number of files and cleanup target systems.
+Sometimes it is necessary to perform bulk cleanup on all managed servers.
+This role was created for just that.
+You may use it to regularly clear various APT caches and to ensure that given list of packages will not be present on managed hosts.
+You may also use it to remove arbitrary number of files and/or directories and cleanup all target systems.

 With the file removal, there is a lurking danger, that the administrator could accidentally delete essential directories or even the whole system (``rm -rf /``).